The Initial Value Problem for Singular SPDEs via Rough Paths: Construction of the new ``offline'' products

 \textbf{Step 3:} \textit{(Use of the modelling)} \quad Using the dyadic decomposition from the previous step, one finds that

 for $\tau < T \leq 1$ such that $T$ is a dyadic multiple of $\tau$.
 In particular, \eqref{Lemma3_9} is obtained from \eqref{dyadic_decomp_1} after using \eqref{monotonicity} and the three estimates:

 Notice that in this step, in order to make the geometric series on the right-hand side of \eqref{dyadic_decomp_1} converge, it is necessary that $\alpha \in (\frac{2}{3},1)$.
 The three estimates are proven using the assumptions \eqref{Lemma2_0} - \eqref{Lemma2_3}.
-We remark that the proof of the first estimate requires the use of Lemma A.2 of \cite{OW}, which says that
+We remark that the proof of the first estimate requires the use of \cite[Lemma A.2]{OW}, which says that

 and the bounds on $\nu$ from Step 1.\\